 Types of Life Insurance.
-There are three types of life insurance: Term Insurance, Whole Life Insurance, and Universal Life Insurance.
+Types of Life Insurance.
+There are four types of life insurance: Term Insurance, Whole Life Insurance, Universal Life Insurance, and Index Universal Life.

 Illustrative Monthly Premiums for Life Insurance.
 The table below provides some illustative rates for life insurance.
 All rates quoted August 2010 with an A-rated carrier, for a “preferred non-tobacco user.”
 The first example below is for a 30-year level term life insurance policy, upgradeable to whole/universal life insurance with no evidence of insurability.
 The remaining examples are for universal life with a “guarantee to age 120” rider providing that premiums will not increase and benefit amounts will not decrease until age 120.
 Quotes provided by insurance agent and Alcor member Rudi Hoffman.

 29-year old female,

 For life insurance brokers / agents who have previous experience with Alcor’s requirements (no endorsements are given or implied, consistent with Alcor’s status as a non-profit Foundation), see Insurance Agents.

 Funds may be transferred to Alcor in the form of check, money order, credit card, PayPal, Bitcoins, wire transfer, federally-insured certificates of deposit, marketable securities, other financial instruments, etc., or combinations thereof.
 After receiving payment, Alcor sets up a separate prepaid account in the received amount for the member at BMO Harris Bank, a federally insured bank.
 If prepayment is made in marketable securities, Alcor may liquidate the marketable securities upon receipt.
 Bitcoins will be liquidated immediately.
 For credit card payments, a 5% fee will be withdrawn to cover the cost related to the charge.